zhfkt/ComplexCi/README.md

 If users want to experience the quick/best result of the raised algorithm for DataCastle Competition, they can follow the steps:

-* Download zip files networks.zip containing 8 datasets from GITHUB LINK<zhfkt> and extract it under data/networks/ .
+* Download zip files networks.zip containing 8 datasets from https://github.com/zhfkt/ComplexCi/releases/download/v0.1/networks.zip and extract it under data/networks/ .
 That’s say, the path of 8 dataset files will be

 ```